specpose/goopax-examples/README.txt

 Then run something like this:

-    ./build-all.sh -DCMAKE_SYSTEM_NAME=Android -DCMAKE_SYSTEM_VERSION=25 -DCMAKE_ANDROID_ARCH_ABI=arm64-v8a -DCMAKE_POSITION_INDEPENDENT_CODE=1
+    ./build-all.sh -G Ninja -DCMAKE_SYSTEM_NAME=Android -DCMAKE_SYSTEM_VERSION=25 -DCMAKE_ANDROID_ARCH_ABI=arm64-v8a -DCMAKE_POSITION_INDEPENDENT_CODE=1

-For the graphical example programs, shared libraries are created.
+For the graphical SDL-based example programs, shared libraries are created.
 They need to be further incorporated into an android app.
+For a simple test, (https://github.com/specpose/goopax-template-android) may be sufficient.